tianyi-lab/HallusionBench/README.md

 ```
 The key `visual_input`means whether the question needs visual input like images.
 If `visual_input=1`, it means the question need visual input.
 If `visual_input=0`, it means the question doesn't need visual input.
 It's the text-only question.

 4. Run your model on `./HallusionBench.json` and save the ouput file as `./HallusionBench_result_sample.json`.
-You need to add the output of your in the key `'model_prediction'`.
+You need to add the output of your model in the key `'model_prediction'`.
 5. Finally, run the following code for evaluation:
 ```
 python evaluation.py